gdbarron/VenafiTppPS/docs/functions/Find-TppCertificate.md

 ```

 ### -InError
-Include only certificates by error state: No error or in an error state
+Only include certificates in an error state

 ```yaml
 Type: Boolean